Australian Associated Press: AAP 2.0

 On 20 March 2020, it was announced that AAP's shareholders had decided to break up and shut down the newswire, saying that the service had become unsustainable in competition with free online content.
-However, at the last-minute before the service was set to close in June, AAP was bought by a consortium of impact investors and philanthropists led by Peter Tonagh, a former chief of News Corp and Foxtel.
-The group said they were motivated by a desire to support media diversity, and included Nick Harrington, the notable philanthropist John McKinnon, Fred Woollard the managing director of Samuel Terry Asset Management, and Kylie Charlton the managing director of Australian Impact Investments.
+However, before the service closed in June, AAP was bought by a consortium of impact investors and philanthropists led by Peter Tonagh, a former chief of News Corp and Foxtel.
+The group said they were motivated by a desire to support media diversity, and included Nick Harrington, philanthropist John McKinnon, Fred Woollard the managing director of Samuel Terry Asset Management, and Kylie Charlton the managing director of Australian Impact Investments.
 The group was made up of 35 investors from five states.
 It was reported that the sale was made for the price of $1.
 In the year prior to its sale and restructure, the AAP reported a loss of $10 million, $5.4 million of that being from the newswire service.

 The service was relaunched as a not-for-profit on 1 August 2020, under the same name, but has been referred to as 'AAP 2.0' when making the distinction from the previous organisation.
-The newswire was bought by Acta Diurna AAP Limited, a legal entity founded by Harrington and McKinnon, the name referring to the public daily records of ancient Rome.
+The newswire was bought by Acta Diurna AAP Limited.
 It was later renamed Australian Associated Press Limited.
-The AAP's editor Andrew Drummond remained in the role, Emma Cowdroy was appointed CEO after having previously acted the AAP's senior legal counsel, making her the only woman at the head of a news agency internationally.
+The AAP's editor Andrew Drummond remained in the role, Emma Cowdroy was appointed CEO after serving as the AAP's senior legal counsel, making her the only woman at the head of a news agency internationally.
 Jonty Low was appointed to chair of the AAP board, becoming the first woman to hold the role, as well as the first board chair without a media background.
 Peter Tonagh became a member of the AAP's board.
 Nick Harrington joined AAP's executive team as head of strategy and development, a position he resigned from on 21 September 2020.
 After relaunching with fewer staff and more infrequent coverage, the AAP asked its existing customers to transition their contracts to the new company at the same rates.